walter-arrighetti/3dLUT2js/README.md

 Converts either a single 3d LUT .CMS file or all the LUTs in a given folder into JavaScript multi-arrays that can be embedded in XHTML or HTML5 code that is WebGL compatible.
 Sample file provides a simple WebGL 3d cube visualizer that allows to navigate within the RGB cube representing the 3D LUT: each colour dot in the cube represents the position of target color (with respect to a regular-mesh cube that is the source RGB cube).
 The dot's colour is the original colour's hue.

+In order to view the examples on your JavaScript/WebGL enabled browser, please make sure to have the "tree.js" folder in the same path as the HTML files themselves. three.js can be retrieved at https://github.com/mrdoob/three.js